ssato/python-anyconfig-pyjavaproperties-backend/README.rst

 This is a backend module for python-anyconfig to support Java properties config files w/ using pyjavaproperties.

-.. note:: Please note that the latest version of *python-anyconfig can load and dump Java propertiers files w/o this package now* and you don't need to install this package usually.
+.. note:: Please note that the latest version of **python-anyconfig can load and dump Java propertiers files w/o this package now and you don't need to install this package usually**.
 This package is just kept as an example how to write backend module for python-anyconfig.

 * Author: Satoru SATOH <ssato@redhat.com>